Kraigie/nostrum/README.md

 information listed here and more.

 ## Installation
- 1. First add Mixcord as a dependency:
+Add Mixcord as a dependency:

- **Dev**
+ *Dev*
 ```Elixir
 def deps do
   [{:mixcord, git: "https://github.com/Kraigie/mixcord.git"}]
 end
 ```

-  **Stable**
+ *Stable*
 ```elixir
 def deps do
   [{:mixcord, "~> 1.0"]
 end
 ```

- 2. Ensure Mixcord is started before your application:
+Ensure Mixcord is started before your application:
 ```elixir
 def application do
   [applications: [:mixcord]]
 end
 ```

- 3. Lastly, edit or create your config file:
+Edit or create your config file:

 The file should be located at `/config/config.exs`.
 To run Mixcord you need the following two fields:
 ```Elixir